dhatwake2019/day2/gettingdata/readme.md

 #### Activity
 Use Postman and the ChronAm API to extract OCR text from the newspapers.
+*You don't have to create a Postman account—you can click the link at the bottom to skip!*

 #### Directions
 Make sure you’ve downloaded Postman from [https://www.getpostman.com/](https://www.getpostman.com/)